Buddy Alliston

-Vaughn Samuel "Buddy" Alliston Jr. (December 14, 1933 – October 1, 2021) was a professional American football player who played the positions of guard and linebacker.
-He played college football at the University of Mississippi before being drafted by the Green Bay Packers of the National Football League (NFL) in the 15th round of the 1956 NFL Draft.
-Alliston first played professionally in the Canadian Football League (CFL) with the Winnipeg Blue Bombers.
+Vaughn Samuel "Buddy" Alliston Jr. (December 14, 1933 – October 1, 2021) was an American professional football player who was a guard and linebacker in the Canadian Football League (CFL) and American Football League.
+He played college football for the Ole Miss Rebels before being selected by the Green Bay Packers of the National Football League (NFL) in the 15th round of the 1956 NFL draft.
+Alliston first played professionally in the CFL with the Winnipeg Blue Bombers.
 In 1956, he was the runner-up for the CFL's Most Outstanding Lineman Award.
-After years of military service, he played in the American Football League (AFL) for the Denver Broncos in 1960.
+After years of military service, he played in the AFL for the Denver Broncos in 1960.

 Early career

 Alliston played high school football at Florence High School as a fullback.
 He also contributed on special teams, blocking 21 punts over the course of his high school career.
 In 1951, he blocked five punts in a single game.